 The problem with many currently available CISSP preparation materials is in defining how high the Great Wall actually is: Some material overwhelms and intimidates CISSP candidates, leading them to believe that the wall is as high as it is long.
 Other study materials are perilously brief and shallow, giving the unsuspecting candidate a false sense of confidence while he or she merely attempts to step over the Great Wall, careful not to stub a toe.
-CISSP For Dummies answers the question, "What level of knowledge must a CISSP candidate possess to succeed on the CISSP exam?"
+To help you avoid either misstep, CISSP For Dummies answers the question, "What level of knowledge must a CISSP candidate possess to succeed on the CISSP exam?"